AlexeyMatveev686/office-js-api/Word/ApiChart/Methods/SetShowPointDataLabel.md

 # SetShowPointDataLabel

-Spicifies the show options for the chart data labels.
+Specifies the show options for the chart data labels.

 ## Syntax